Published: November 15th, 2017 | Last updated: March 8th, 2018

 As with most other types of life insurance, this new indexed universal life insurance product provides death benefit coverage that can help an insured’s loved ones to replace income, pay off a mortgage, reduce estate taxes, or fund future education costs.

-With these policies, coverage can be guaranteed to remain in force throughout the policy holder’s entire lifetime – provided that the premium is paid and there are no unpaid policy loans or withdrawals.
+With these policies, coverage can be guaranteed to remain in force throughout the policy holder’s entire lifetime – provided the payments are paid on-time and there are no unpaid policy loans or withdrawals.

 Additional Policy Options